lsieun/EnglishDictionary/theme/cloth_parts.md

 # cloth parts

+- face mask: 面罩 something that you wear over your face to protect it

 ## neck

 - collar: 衣领；领子 the part around the neck of a shirt, jacket or coat that usually folds down